jupe/mongoose-jsonform/README.md

 ```

 ## Changeslog
+* 0.0.6 added min,max and include/exclude paths support for number type and update usage example
 * 0.0.5 Update files related to test coverage
 * 0.0.4 Several fixes to mongoose-jsonform lib + added testcoverage-mocha tests
 * 0.0.3 Documentation updates
 * 0.0.2 Fixed pacakage.json and update readme
 * 0.0.1 First template-release

+## Optional parameters for mongoose schema
+*

+## Limitations

+# Not supported schema types
+* Mixed
+ * is not unambiguous
+* Buffer
+ * What kind of form this Buffer should be?
+If you have idea, please let me know.
+  * Maybe File?
+* integer  (jsonform support, but mongoose not)

 ## Usage